How To Get From Athens Airport To Kalamata

 If you don’t make any stops on the way, it will take you about 3 hours to drive from Athens airport to Kalamata on the brand new highway.
 Note that there are frequent toll stations – the total cost of tolls is about 14 euro for a one way trip.

 You should also factor in the fuel costs.
-Compared to most countries in Europe, fuel in Greece is expensive – in March 2023, it costs around 1.80 euro per liter.
+Compared to most countries in Europe, fuel in Greece is rather expensive.
 For medium-sized vehicles, fuel costs for a one way trip from Athens to Kalamata would be roughly around 30-35 euro.

 Bus services from Athens Airport to Kalamata